Skip to main content

 • Whitespace: Show or hide whitespace marks (spaces, tabs, line breaks) in the segment text.

-• Labels: Show or hide colored segment labels in the grid rows.
+• Segment labels: Show or hide colored segment labels in the grid rows.
+Keyboard shortcut Alt+Shift+L.

-• Character count: Show or hide the character count below each segment, on both the source and the target side.
+• Character count SOON: Show or hide the character count below each segment, on both the source and the target side.

 Translation files often contain markup: placeholder variables, formatting tags, or structural markers from the source document.
 By default, the Editor shows each piece of markup as a short label that hides its content, and you have to hover to see what it represents.
-The Markup submenu lets you change this so the most useful information is visible at a glance.
+The Markup submenu — coming in an upcoming release — will let you change this so the most useful information is visible at a glance.

 Choosing a markup display mode